tc39/proposal-observable/ObservableEventTarget.md

 ### The  `OnOptions` `receiveError` member

-The `receiveError` member indicates whether or not events with type `"error"` are dispatched to each Observer's  `error` methods.
+The `receiveError` member specifies whether or not events with type `"error"` should be dispatched to each Observer's  `error` methods.

 In the example below the  `on` method is used to create an `Observable` which dispatches an Image's "load" event to its observers.
 Setting the `"once"` member of the `OnOptions` dictionary to `true` results in a `complete`  notification being dispatched to the observers immediately afterwards.
 Once an Observer has been dispatched a `complete` notification, it is unsubscribed from the Observable and consequently the `ObservableEventTarget`.